jiqiang90/ledger-subquery/docs/entity_creation.md

 5        	type: "message_type_url"
 ```

-- L0 - Reference the TypeScript handler function to be called when triggered
+- L0 - Reference the TypeScript handler function to be called when triggered.

 - L1 - Define which type of handler this will trigger, in this case an Event handler.
 This will provide the event to the handler as the function signature.

-- L2-3 - Configure the event filtering for type `"event_type"`
+- L2-3 - Configure the event filtering for type `"event_type"`.

-- L4-5 - Configure the relevant message filtering as type `"message_type_url"`
+- L4-5 - Configure the relevant message filtering as type `"message_type_url"`.

 [Further reading](https://academy.subquery.network/build/manifest/cosmos.html#mapping-handlers-and-filters)